 On July 6, 2005 PA 94-0120 was signed into law, creating the Illinois Ticket for the Cure instant lottery ticket.
-Net revenue from the sale of this ticket went to the Illinois Department of Public Health (IDPH), Office of Women's Health for the purpose of making grants to public or private entities in Illinois for funding breast cancer research, funding supportive services for breast cancer survivors and those impacted by breast cancer and for funding breast cancer education.
-This legislation expired December 31, 2011.
+Net revenue from the sale of this ticket went to the Illinois Department of Public Health (IDPH), Office of Women's Health for the purpose of making grants to public or private entities in Illinois for funding breast cancer research, for funding supportive services for breast cancer survivors and those impacted by breast cancer and for funding breast cancer education.
+Many grantee organizations have older women participating in their programming, the below two organizations specifically mentioned this population.
+Almost 100% of the 30 grantees serve some minority population.